Oyster Mushrooms

 The genus Pleurotus contains a couple hundred species worldwide, dozens of which have been cultivated for consumption.

 They are among the easiest and most high yielding of all the mushrooms we grow, making them an excellent introduction to cultivation.
+With the exception of our Michigan Oyster which need greater airflow and is best for people with experience growing mushrooms.

 Their mild flavor makes them easy to use in a wide variety of dishes, oyster mushroom varieties vary in color, texture, and flavor but all are versatile in cooking.